MarkJelic/TEC-1G/Documentation/memmap.md

 Careful consideration was given to the question of whether the TEC-1G should be able to run CP/M, or not.

-It was decided NOT to aim for CP/M compatability, for a number of reasons:
+It was decided NOT to <b>specifically</b> aim for CP/M compatability, for a number of reasons:

 - There are many Z80 based CP/M machines on the market.
 The 1G should not simply become another Z80 'textbook design'
 - CP/M is an advanced OS generally requring disk drives, terminals, a full 64k of RAM + ddiional bankswitched memory, and calls for a greater user skillset.
 This is contrary to the design goal of simplicity and ease of understanding
 - Any attempt to do CP/M "well" would end up in so many compromises that the design goal of staying true and compatible with the TEC-1 family would be lost
 - CP/M would not be practically usable on a hex keypad and 4-line LCD in any case

 Having said all that, there is likely no reason that CP/M could not be adapted for the 1G, and we would certainly welcome any attempt to do so.
-We leave this as "An exercise left up to the reader" so so many good textbooks like to say.
+We leave this as "An exercise left up to the reader" as so many good textbooks like to say.